-The design of the new site for Brabant Water in Eindhoven is a sustainable paragon of contemporary water production.
+The design of the site for Brabant Water in Eindhoven is a sustainable paragon of contemporary water production.
 The design simultaneously exudes pride in technology and care for nature, and blends seamlessly with the Brabant landscape.

 Completion: 2024